Updated December 2014

-- 16 Lane County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
+- 16 Lane County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in Fiscal Year 2014.
 These services are provided through the University of Kansas Center for Telemedicine and Telehealth.

-- Lane County is served by the West office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Lane County is served by KU Medical Center's Area Health Education Centers (AHECs), which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.